Skip to content

 WORK EXPERIENCE

-Kati Bertrand is SAO’s research and campaigns associate.
+Kati Bertrand is SAO’s laboratory science specialist.
 She has an M.S. in animal husbandry and genetics from Wrocław University of Environmental and Life Sciences in Poland.
 Before joining PETA, she worked as a research assistant at the Campbell Centre for the Study of Animal Welfare at the University of Guelph in Canada and at the Norwegian School of Veterinary Science.
 At SAO, she works with issues of animal welfare and SAO’s outreach to students.

 EDUCATION